-Many people mistakenly believe their expenses will be half as much as a single person than as a couple.
+Many people mistakenly believe their expenses will be half as much as a widow(er) than as a couple.
 This is true of some expenses, like food and clothing.
 However, larger expenses related to housing probably won’t decline at all unless you move.
-Retirement planners generally project expenses will drop by only 20% at the death of the first spouse.
-Considering expenses will only be slightly lower as a single person, it’s important to evaluate what will happen to income when you are suddenly single.
+Retirement planners generally project expenses only drop 20% at the death of the first spouse.
+Considering expenses will only be slightly lower as a single person, it’s important to evaluate what will happen to income when you are suddenly widowed.

 All companies are required to offer payout options before starting your monthly income.
 These payments will continue for the rest of your life.
 Choose wisely!
 The payouts options vary among plans, but the following choices are offered most frequently:

 - Life Income – This option will provide an income for as long as you live; however, the pension dies with you.
 Life income will give you the maximum monthly income, but your spouse is not eligible to receive any benefits.

 - Joint and Last Survivor (J&LS) – With this option you will receive a pension for life and provide a survivor income for the life of your spouse.
 This survivor income usually comprises a percentage of your pension income – 50%, 67%, 80%, 100%.
 Keep in mind that your monthly pension will be reduced when you add a beneficiary.
 The greater the benefit to the beneficiary, the smaller your pension income will be to you.